markdown-it/markdown-it/docs/architecture.md

 - Tokens are sequence (Array).
 - Opening and closing tags are separate tokens.
-- There are special token object, "inline containers", having nested token sequences with inline markup (bold, italic, text, ...).
+- There are special token objects, "inline containers", having nested token sequences with inline markup (bold, italic, text, ...).

 Each token has common fields: